JennaSys/micropython-max7219/README.md

 # micropython-max7219

+**changed in this repo:**
+* created package file required for mip installer
+* generalized parameters for use on various microcontrollers

 **MicroPython driver for MAX7219 with 7-segment modules**

-_Trying to understand the code and port this to the new "mip" package manager so I can use it easily on my Raspberry Pi Pico._
-TODO: create correct package dependancies
-TODO: simplify parameters

 * Utilizes user specified SPI bus and CS line.
 * Supports cascading MAX7219 devices